QuentinRa/blog.quentinra.dev/info/linux/knowledge/index.md

 $ man ls
 ```
 </div></div>

-> Usually, you write one command per line, but if you want to write more at once, separate every command with `;`, such as `$ ls toto; ls tata`.

-> Usually, pressing the scroll button will `paste` any copied content.

 > Quotes (`"`) which may surround some arguments are not mandatory, but may be required mostly if you are using special characters, such as **space**.
 You can actually use backslash `a\ folder`, or quotes `"a folder"`.